bw0rth/pync/README.md

 ### Port Scanning
 ---
-**pync** can be used to perform a simple connect scan to see what ports and services a target machine is running.</br>
+**pync** can be used to perform a simple connect scan to see what ports and services a target machine is running.

-To do this, use the -z flag to turn on zero I/O mode and -v to print connection success/failure to the console.
+To do this, use the -z flag to turn on zero I/O mode and -v to print connection success/failure to the console:
 <details open>
    <summary>Show command</summary>